MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/grant-resource-specific-consent.md

 ---
 title: Grant RSC permissions to an app
-description: In this article, learn how to grant resource-specific consent (RSC) permissions, which allows team and chat owners and meeting organizers to grant consent for an app. ms.localizationpriority: medium
+description: In this article, learn how to grant resource-specific consent (RSC) permissions, which allows team, chat owners, users, and meeting organizers to grant consent for an app. ms.localizationpriority: medium
 author: surbhigupta
 ms.author: surbhigupta